-After breakfast at the hotel in the morning, drive to Jaipur, popularly known as Pink City of Rajasthan.
-Jaipur has been a city of royals always and the reason why it got the title Pink city is that once the Prince of Wales was going to visit Jaipur and to give it a face-lift the ruler got the whole city painted in pink colour because that was the only colour available in that much amount required for the purpose.
+After breakfast at the hotel in the morning, drive to Jaipur, popularly known as the Pink City of Rajasthan.
+Jaipur has been a city of royals always and the reason why it got the title Pink city is that once the Prince of Wales was going to visit Jaipur and to give it a face-lift the ruler got the whole city painted in pink color because that was the only color available in that much amount required for the purpose.
 On arrival at Jaipur, check in to a hotel with the help of our assistants and spend your night in here.

 DAY 03 : JAIPUR FULL DAY CITY TOUR

-After breakfast, morning visit to the famous Amber fort which is 11 km from the Jaipur city.
+After breakfast, morning visit to the famous Amber Fort which is 11 km from the Jaipur city.
 An Elephant ride from the foothills of the Aravallis to the fort entrance.
 Amber was the ancient capital of Jaipur state.
-Construction of the fort began in 1592 by Raja Man Singh, the Rajput commander of Akbar's army and is a superb example of Rajput architecture.
+Construction of the fort began in 1592 by Raja Man Singh, the Rajput commander of Akbar's army, and is a superb example of Rajput architecture.

 DAY 04 : JAIPUR - FATEHPUR SIKRI - AGRA (240 KM 05 HOURS DRIVE)

 After breakfast, drive to Agra en-route visiting the famous Fatehpur Sikri, a UNESCO world heritage site.
 Fatehpur Sikri, built by Emperor Akbar in 1569, was the old capital of the Moghuls, which was abandoned after 15 years due to scarcity of water.
 See the graceful buildings including the Jama Masjid, Tomb of Salim Chisti, Panch Mahal and other Palaces which are still preserved in its original glory.
 Continue drive to Agra.
-Arrive Agra in the evening and check in at pre-booked hotel.
+Arrive Agra in the evening and check-in at a pre-booked hotel.
 Overnight at the hotel.

 DAY 05 : AGRA – DELHI (BY ROAD 200 KM 3 - 4 HRS DRIVE) / DELHI – VARANASI (BY FLIGHT)

-Later drive back to Delhi airport to board flight to Varanasi.
+Later drive back to Delhi airport to board a flight to Varanasi.
 Upon arrival in Varanasi, you are met and transferred to your pre-booked hotel.
 Overnight at hotel.

 DAY 06 : VARANASI

 In the afternoon proceed to the village of Sarnath on the outskirts of town.
 It was in this Deer Park that the Lord Buddha preached his first sermon.
 Visit the Park and Museum.
-Sarnath was made a centre of Buddhist worship by the emperor Ashoka in the 3rd century BC.
+Sarnath was made a center of Buddhist worship by the emperor Ashoka in the 3rd century BC.
 Visit the Main Shrine and Ashoka's Pillar.
-In the Archaeological Museum we will see the beautifully carved capital from the pillar along with many other priceless Buddhist artifacts.
+In the Archaeological Museum, we will see the beautifully carved capital from the pillar along with many other priceless Buddhist artifacts.